Central Africa Bushmeat Research Into Policy (CA-BRIP) Network

 The CA-BRIP network is a platform for debate and dialogue that bridges research and policy development to improve wildlife-resource governance across the region.

-Its members envision a future where species sold and consumed for bushmeat (both urban and rural) are not sourced from Protected Areas and are not on the IUCN or National Red Lists of endangered species.
+Its members envision a future where species sold and consumed for bushmeat (both urban and rural) are not sourced from protected areas and are not on the IUCN or national red lists of endangered species.
 To do this, CA-BRIP provides national policy makers with on-request analyses and information to inform their decisions.
 Additional objectives include:

 • Producing, harmonizing and disseminating scientific papers and policy briefs to improve understanding of the dynamics governing bushmeat use in Central African countries and inform targeted decision making.